The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Future Work

 The lowering path from PHG-annotated neuromorphic computations to Loihi-2 follows the same structure as the MLIR-AIE lowering path for NPU targets.
 Two extensions to the PHG hyperedge vocabulary are required: the temporal coincidence hyperedge described above, and an STDP learning hyperedge annotating each synapse with the learning rate and time constant parameters $A_+$, $A_-$, $\tau_+$, $\tau_-$ with their dimensional annotations.
 The lowering pass consumes these annotations and emits the corresponding NxCore API calls configuring neuron compartment thresholds, membrane time constants, and learning engine parameters.
 The PHG's per-target reachability bitvector handles heterogeneous deployments naturally: a network partitioned across Loihi-2 (for event-driven temporal processing), XDNA~2 (for dense geometric algebra computation), and CPU (for coordination) is a single PHG with per-node reachability annotations, lowered through NxCore, MLIR-AIE, and LLVM from the same shared intermediate representation.

-The warm rotation architecture of Section~8.3 applies to neuromorphic actors within the Olivier constellation.
+Continuous local adaptation is compatible with discrete certified versioning within the Olivier constellation.
 STDP-trained weights update continuously on-chip via Loihi-2's learning engine.
 Because each weight update is local and the DMM coeffect discipline bounds the auxiliary state per synapse, the memory footprint of the learning process is deterministic and verifiable at design time.
-When the weight configuration warrants registration as a new model version, the versioning infrastructure issues the corresponding PHG structural certificate and post-quantum signed record, preserving continuous local adaptation alongside discrete certified versioning.
+When the weight configuration warrants registration as a new model version, the Fidelity versioning infrastructure issues the corresponding PHG structural certificate and post-quantum signed record, preserving continuous local adaptation alongside discrete certified versioning.